-When planning your finances for any future years of study at Oxford beyond 2024-25, it is suggested that you allow for potential increases in living expenses of 5% or more each year - although this rate may vary depending on the national economic situation.
+When planning your finances for any future years of study at Oxford beyond the 2025-26 academic year, it is suggested that you allow for potential increases in living expenses of 4% each year - although this rate may vary depending on the national economic situation.

-$More\ information\ about\ how\ these\ figures\ have\ been\ calculated\ is\ available\ at\ www.graduate.ox.ac.uk/livingcosts.$
+More information about how these figures have been calculated is available at www.graduate.ox.ac.uk/livingcosts.